xbmc/audiodecoder.vgmstream/lib/vgmstream/README.md

 *Installation*: unzip the file and follow the above instructions for installing the other files needed.

 Converts playable files to wav.
 Typical usage would be:
 - `test.exe -o happy.wav happy.adx` to decode `happy.adx` to `happy.wav`.

-If command-line isn't your thing you can also drag and drop files to the executable to decode them as (filename).wav
+If command-line isn't your thing you can also drag and drop files to the executable to decode them as `(filename).wav`.

 There are multiple options that alter how the file is converted, for example:
 - `test.exe -m -o file.wav file.adx`: print info but don't decode
 - `test.exe -i -o file.wav file.hca`: convert without looping
 - `test.exe -s 2 -F -o file.wav file.fsb`: play 2nd subsong + ending after 2.0 loops
 - `test.exe -l 3.0 -f 5.0 -d 3.0 -o file.wav file.wem`: 3 loops, 3s delay, 5s fade

 Available commands are printed when run with no flags.
 Note that you can also achieve similar results for other plugins using TXTP, described later.